forderud/MiniCOM/README.md

 * Compatiblity with clang and gcc.
 * Compatibility with Linux, Mac, iOS and Android.

-NON-goals:
+Missing features:
 * Complete COM or ATL support.
-Out-of-process mashaling is for instance not implemented on non-Windows (would be nice to have though).
+Out-of-process mashaling is for instance not implemented.
-* Wrapper-code-free access from C# and Python on non-Windows (would be nice to have though).
+* Wrapper-code-free access from C# and Python on non-Windows.
-* Out-of-process marshalling on non-Windows (would be nice to have though).
+* Out-of-process marshalling on non-Windows.

 Please contact the author if you're aware of any better alternative, and he'll be happy to scrap this project.